 Further in accordance with the Code of Practice for Pastoral Care of International Students, international students under the age of 18 years must live full-time with either a relative, an approved caregiver, or in an approved home-stay; evidence of this must be presented to the Academic Registrar.

-Once an IELTS is completed the applicant must provide Carey with a copy of their test results prior to acceptance on a programme.
+IELTS is the preferred English language proficiency test used at Carey.
+Once the IELTS test is completed the applicant must provide Carey with a copy of their test results prior to acceptance on a programme.
 The minimum required results are as follows:

-All costs associated with the IELTS Academic Test must be met by the student; see Fees Regulations and Schedule for more information.
+All costs associated with the IELTS Academic Test must be met by the student.
+For other equivalent English Language Proficiency scores please refer to this link.

 International applications are accepted on the basis that enrolment at Carey will be of genuine benefit to the applicant in their Christian ministry or mission; applicants may be declined if their reason for studying at Carey is based on political, economic, or other personal needs.
 Therefore, the following information must accompany their completed application.